Thursday, August 29, 2024

 No shortcuts to maturity

 "I have said these things to you, that in me you may have peace.
-In the world, you will have tribulation (persecution, affliction, distress, pressure.
-The meaning in the original Greek).
+In the world, you will have tribulation (The meaning of tribulation in the original Greek - persecution, affliction, distress, pressure).
 But take heart (i.e. do not be fearful or lose hope); ⁷I have overcome the world.” - Jesus in John 16:33

-The good news is God knows, understands, and uses our pain and struggles for our good.
+The good news is God knows and understands our pain (because Christ suffered far more than we ever will and for our benefit).
+And not only so but he also uses our pain and struggles for our good.
 In knowing this, we find peace - i.e. "...in me you may have peace."

-In Christ, we live with ⁷hope, not despair or
+In Christ, we live with ⁷hope, not despair, anxiety or

 fear.